RubixML/ML/README.md

 ```

 ### Gradient Boost
-Gradient Boost is a stage-wise additive ensemble that uses a Gradient Descent boosting paradigm for training the base "weak" regressors.
+Gradient Boost is a stage-wise additive ensemble that uses a Gradient Descent boosting paradigm for training a base *weak* regressor.
 Specifically, gradient boosting attempts to improve bias by training subsequent estimators to correct for errors made by the previous learners.

 ##### Supervised | Ensemble | Persistable